 After doing my research and hearing the sad stories of authors and their piles of rejection letters, I decided that no matter how good I was or how great I’d become, I would remain Indie.
 I know some of you live for this “acceptance” as we’ll call it, but you know, while some are spending much time on writing query letters, and praying that their one millionth query letter will receive a positive response, I view that time as time I could devote to writing the next great read.

-Some think that we’re all Indie Authors because we have to be, and that is so far from the truth.
+Some think that we’re Indie Authors because we have to be, but that is so far from the truth.
 So, today, I’m going to give you the top 11 reasons I CHOOSE to be an Indie Author.

 - I have the freedom to publish what I want, how I want and when I want.
 Not having a publisher allows me to have complete control over my writing and the freedom to write when the spirit hits me;

 - I don’t have to write under just one genre.
 When you are traditionally published, you are most often boxed into that category which your publisher found you under.
-To date, I have published a novel, 2 non-fiction titles and a poetry book.
-I currently have plans for a children’s book and a memoir (wouldn’t you all just love that one?).
-If I were traditionally published, I doubt that I’d get to give you all what you wanted;
+To date, I have published a novel, 2 non-fiction titles, a poetry book, 3 short stories with inclusion in 4 anthologies.
+I currently have over 15 WIPS.
+If I were traditionally published, I doubt that I’d get to give you all that you wanted;

 - I get to decide how my book covers should look.
 As a traditionally published author, you tend to have limited say in this department;